Official Cookoff Rules and Regulations

 The following Rules and Regulations will apply:

-- True Chili is defined as any kind of meat, or combination of meats, cooked with chili peppers, onions, peppers or other vegetables and various other spices and other ingredients with the exception of RICE or any type of PASTA, which are strictly forbidden.
+1. True Chili is defined as any kind of meat, or combination of meats, cooked with chili peppers, onions, peppers or other vegetables and various other spices and other ingredients with the exception of RICE or any type of PASTA, which are strictly forbidden.
 NOTE: This means that a contestant may use any ingredient in their chili with the exception of rice and any type of pasta.
 BEANS ARE ALLOWED.
+Vegan chili and vegetarian chili are allowed.

-- The cooking period will be 3 hours.
+3. The cooking period will be up to 3 hours.
 The cooking will begin at 9:00 A.M and end at 12:00 P.M.
-Public tasting will be from 12:00 P.M. until 3:00 P.M.
+Public tasting will be from 12:00 P.M. until 2:30 P.M.
 There will be a mandatory meeting for team captains at 8:30 A.M. at the judging tent.
 Cooking during the entire period is at the sole discretion of the contestant.

-- The contestant, or a representative, SHALL be present at the contestants meeting which will occur before the official starting time of the cook off.
+4. The captain, or a representative, SHALL be present at the team meeting which will occur before the official starting time of the cook off.
 At this meeting final instructions will be given for safe food handling, sanitary guidelines and questions answered.
 STOVES WILL BE LIT PRECISELY AT 9:00 A.M TO BEGIN COOKING.
-The cup you will use to submit your chili to be judged will be brought to your tent around 9:00 AM.
+The cup you will use to submit your chili to be judged will be brought to your tent between 9:00 AM and 11:00 AM.

 Non-cooking assistants are not allowed to walk the general area of the chili cook off competition to solicit or otherwise hand out materials that would be in direct competition with the fund-raising efforts of The Rotary Club.
 Violation of this rule will result first in a request to stop activities or actions that violate this rule and if the activity or action does not cease your group and/or organization will be escorted from the property and any future applications and/or participation to or in future events conducted by The Rotary Club will not be allowed/approved.
 This is intended to be a fundraiser for The Rotary Club and not for other organizations or charities.
 This is a fundraiser of the Rotary Club and all proceeds will go to the benefit of various community, national and international projects.
 Teams can sell associated items (i.e. seasoning mixes) at their booth area.
 No chili can be sold at the event.

-- Each contestant must cook a minimum of 5 (five) gallons of chili.
-NOTE: The judging cup will be brought to your chili tent at 9:00 AM.
+9. Each contestant must cook a minimum of 7 (seven) gallons of chili.
+NOTE: The judging cup will be brought to your chili tent between 9:00 AM and 11:00 AM.
 The remainder must be provided for sampling to visitors and guests in tasting cups, which will be provided by the Rotary Club of Highlands County.
-Teams are encouraged to make more than one pot and may select which of their chili pots will be submitted for competition.
-Only ONE competition cup will be accepted from each competing team.
+Teams are encouraged to make more than one pot and may select which of their chili pots will be submitted for judging.
+Only ONE competition chili will be accepted from each competing team.

-- Each contestant is responsible to deliver his or her judging cup, which must be filled to the bottom of the cup rim, to the judging area by 12 noon, the official time the judging begins.
-Each contestant will be assigned a contestant’s number by the Chief Judge and be given an official judging cup.
+10. Each contestant is responsible to deliver his or her judging cup, which must be filled to the bottom of the cup rim, to the judging area by 12 noon, the official time the judging begins.
+Each contestant will be assigned a contestant’s number by the Rotary Club and be given an official judging cup.
 Each contestant should verify that the number on the bottom of his or her cup is the same as his or her assigned contestant number.

-- Visitors will be allowed to taste any and all chili once the competition cups have been turned in to the Judge’s Tent until a team runs out of chili.
+11. Attendees will be allowed to taste any and all chili in exchange for a People’s Choice/Sampling ticket once the competition cups have been turned in to the Judge’s Tent until a team runs out of chili.

-- Judges will vote on the chili that they like best based upon these major considerations: COLOR, AROMA, FLAVOR, TEXTURE OF THE MEAT, BLEND OF SPICES AND CONSISTENCY.
+13. Judges will vote on the chili that they like best based upon these major considerations: COLOR, AROMA, FLAVOR, TEXTURE, BLEND OF SPICES AND CONSISTENCY.

-- The decisions of the Chief Judge are final.
+14. The decisions of the Judges are final.

 Mail completed application and entry fee check to: